dv-logo

 Islamic Wills

-Many people in the UK ignore the importance of inheritance planning, but Shariah law implies that one of the most important duties a Muslim can do during their life is to make an Islamic Will.
+Many people in the UK ignore the importance of inheritance planning, but Shariah law implies that one of the most important duties a Muslim can do during their life is to

 What Sharia Say’s